U.S. Public Pension Actuary (retiree medical)

 Retirement Plan Design ▼

-- Benefit Plan Structure, Features and Investments: The candidate will understand how to analyze different types of retirement plans and retirement plan investments.
+- Benefit Plan Structure, Features and Investments: Analyze different types of designs for retirement plans and retirement plan investments.

-- Participant Risks: The candidate will understand how to analyze the risks faced by retirees and the participants of retirement plans.
+- Participant Risks: Analyze the risks faced by retirees and the participants of retirement plans.

-- Sponsor Risks: The candidate will understand how to analyze the risks faced by sponsors of retirement plans.
+- Sponsor Risks: Analyze the risks faced by sponsors of retirement plans.

-- Benefit Plan Design Recommendation: The candidate will understand how to evaluate sponsors’ goals for the retirement plan, evaluate alternative plan types and features, and recommend a plan design appropriate to address those goals.
+- Benefit Plan Design Recommendation: Evaluate sponsors’ goals for the retirement plan, evaluate alternative plan types and features, and recommend a plan design appropriate to address those goals.

 RET 201